Strong women are usually those who don’t even know it

 Strong women and unconditional love

-It is similar with partnerships.
+It is similar to partnerships.
 Lingering in a partnership or relationship or friendship that is not good for you makes no sense in the long term.
 Of course, factors such as comfort or fear of being alone play a big role here.
 Strong women prefer to be happy alone rather than in an unhappy relationship.
 There is a huge difference between being alone and feeling lonely.

 Strong women are not alone because they think they are something better.
 They don’t want to “waste” their love and trust on people where their gut instinct says that it isn’t right from the start.
 Even if this is formulated very hard.
 It’s not that they don’t want their hearts to be broken or their hopes to burst like a soap bubble.
 Rather, they don’t want to hurt anyone.
 Neither themselves nor the potential partner, if they don’t see a solid foundation from the start.
 Plus, they don’t want to be in a relationship just to avoid being single.
 Nowadays women don’t have to be in a partnership to survive and be looked after.